The Brownian Web as a random $\mathbb R$-tree: Preliminaries

+{To complete the proof of the statement, note that, as an immediate consequence of~\cite[Lemma 4.22]{E08}, $\T^\alpha_\com$ is a closed subset of $\Mm^\alpha_\com$. } \end{proof}

-\begin{remark} As pointed out in~\cite[Remark 3.2]{BCK}, without the H\"older condition in the definition of $\Delta^\com_\Sp$, the space of spatial pointed $\R$-trees would not be complete while, if we did not assume the function $M$ to be {\it little} H\"older continuous it would lack separability. \end{remark}
+\begin{remark} As pointed out in~\cite[Remark 3.2]{BCK}, without the H\"older condition in the definition of $\Delta^\com_\Sp$, the space of spatial metric spaces ($\R$-trees in their setting) with the metric comprising only the first two summands at the right hand side of~\eqref{e:MetC} is not complete while, if we did not assume the function $M$ to be {\it little} H\"older continuous it would lack separability. { Indeed, note that the space of $\alpha$-H\"older continuous functions on, say, $\R^d$ endowed with the usual H\"older metric is {\it not} separable.
+On the other hand, the subset of {\it little} $\alpha$-H\"older continuous functions (corresponding to the assumption made in Definition~\ref{def:SpTree}) is the closure of smooth functions with respect to the usual H\"older metric and thus in particular it is separable. } \end{remark}